m-jahn/WeightedTreemaps/README.md

 Description
 -----------

-A Voronoi treemap is a visually appealing graphical representation of data using a space-filling approach.
+A Voronoi treemap is a visually appealing graphical representation of numerical data using a space-filling approach.
 The cells in the map are scaled according to an underlying metric which allows to grasp the hierarchical organization and relative importance of many objects at once.
-There are different implementations available for Voronoi tesselations in R, the simplest being the deldir() function (from package deldir).
-However, deldir and others do not handle nested Voronoi tesselations, nor do they perform additively weighted Voronoi tesselation.
-This is an important demand for systems biology and other applications where we like to scale the cell size (or area) to a set of predefined weights.
+There are different implementations available for Voronoi tesselations in R, the simplest being the `deldir()` function (from package `deldir`).
+However, `deldir` and others do not handle nested Voronoi tesselations, nor do they perform additively weighted Voronoi tesselation.
+This is an important demand for systems biology and other applications where it is useful to scale the cell size (or area) to a set of predefined weights.
 The functions provided in this package allow both the additively weighted Voronoi tesselation, and the nesting of different hierarchical levels in one plot.

 The underlying functions for the tesselation were developed and published by Paul Murrell, University of Auckland, and serve as the basis for this package.
-They are called by a recursive wrapper function, voronoiTreemap(), which subdivides the plot area in polygonal cells according to the highest hierarchical level.
-It then continues with the tesselation on the next lower level uisng the child cell of the previous level as the new parental plotting cell, and so on.
+They are called by a recursive wrapper function, `voronoiTreemap()`, which subdivides the plot area in polygonal cells according to the highest hierarchical level.
+It then continues with the tesselation on the next lower level uisng the child cell of the previous level as the new parental cell, and so on.

 The sunburst treemap is a computationally less demanding treemap that does not require iterative refinement, but simply generates circle sectors that are sized according to predefined weights.
-It is also a arecursive algorithm and can be used to draw sectors of different hierarchical level with increasing granularity (documentation fot his function is still missing).
+It is also a recursive algorithm and can be used to draw sectors of different hierarchical levels with increasing granularity.
+The documentation for his function is still missing and will be added soon.

 Requirements
 ------------

-The C++ code requires the [CGAL](https://www.cgal.org/download.html) library.
-For installation in (Ubuntu-like) Linux systems, type in the shell:
+The C++ code computing the actual Voronoi tesselation requires the [CGAL](https://www.cgal.org/download.html) library.
+For installation in (Ubuntu-like) Linux systems, open a terminal and execute:

     sudo apt install libcgal-dev

 Installation
 ------------

-To install the package directly from github, use this function from devtools package in your R session:
+To install the package directly from github, use this function from the `devtools` package in your R session:

     require(devtools)
     devtools::install_github("https://github.com/m-jahn/SysbioTreemaps")

-The package is not available on CRAN yet.
+The package is not available on CRAN yet but it is planned to be deposited soon.

 Usage
 -----

-Create a simple example data frame
+### Voronoi treemaps

+The functions to create Voronoi or Sunburst treemaps take a `data.frame` as main input.
+The `data.frame` should contain column(s) with numerical or categorical data (i.e. a character vector).
+Let's Create a simple example data frame (all following examples can also be found in `R/example.R`).

     library(SysbioTreemaps)

     df <- data.frame(
-      A = rep(c("a", "b", "c"), each=15),
+      A = rep(c("a", "b", "c"), each = 15),
       B = sample(letters[4:12], 45, replace = TRUE),
       C = sample(10:100, 45)
     )